KeyboardKit/website/collections/_posts/2025/2025-08-17-keyboardkit-9-8.md

 The new layout engine is only available in KeyboardKit Pro.
 KeyboardKit Pro also unlocks a localized layout builder for each supported locale.

+**IMPORTANT!** This new keyboard layout modifier currently causes too many calculations, so do not use it in production yet.
+Only use it to evaluate if you think this is better than the service approach.

 ## ✨ Keyboard Type Change Handling (BETA)